Windsack/systems-that-degrade-gracefully/README.md

   Core ideas that guide system design under uncertainty.

 - `degraded-mode.md`
-  Notes on degraded operation, fallback behavior, and graceful loss of capability.
+  Considerations for degraded operation, fallback behaviour, and graceful loss of capability.

 - `decision-notes.md`
-  Short records of architectural or conceptual decisions and their rationale.
+  Selected architectural decisions, including context, rationale and trade-offs.

 *(Additional files may appear if they support clarity, not volume.)*